 Discover How Soy and Menopause Interact?

-Soy has been touted as a superfood that is very high in phytonutrients, antioxidants, protein and omega-3.
+Soy has been touted as a superfood that is very high in phytonutrients, antioxidants, protein, and omega-3.
 The phytonutrients in soy, known as isoflavones, have a positive effect on menopausal symptoms.
-Two of the soybean’s isoflavones – genistein and daidzein – have been found to be the most effective for relieving menopause.
+Two of the soybean’s isoflavones – genistein and daidzein – have been found to be the most effective for relieving the menopause.
 These soy isoflavones are phytoestrogens, a hormone that mimics the function of estrogen in a woman’s body.
 Hence this estrogen-like function from soy isoflavones works to alleviate menopausal symptoms that have resulted from fluctuating levels of estrogen in the woman’s body.

 Benefits and Side Effects of Soy

-Soy is not only effective for the alleviation of menopausal symptoms, but also lowers the bad cholesterol in the body.
+Soy is not only effective for the alleviation of menopausal symptoms but also lowers the bad cholesterol in the body.
 It is also effective in lowering blood pressure through the magnesium found in soy.
 Magnesium works by regulating blood pressure.
 Soy is also used to prevent cancer, and some research studies have confirmed its positive effect in this regard for hormone-related types of cancers.
 People who use soy for just six months can already experience the health benefits of this legume.
-There are a few side effects of soy which come about as a result of taking too much soy, or using soy that has not been prepared in the appropriate way.
+There are a few side effects of soy which come about as a result of taking too much soy or using soy that has not been prepared in the appropriate way.
 These side effects include soy allergies, hypothyroidism which can cause weight gain and reducing the body’s absorption of certain minerals.

 How to Eat Soy so that it Helps?

-All things in moderation applies to all good food, including soy.
+All things in moderation apply to all good food, including soy.
 Although there are many health benefits of soy for menopausal women (and for people of all ages), if every meal includes a soy product, then there could be serious negative health effects caused by the soy.
 In order to eat soy so that it helps relieve menopausal symptoms, menopausal women should consume soy products about three to five times a week.
-Research studies have indicated that the most beneficial soy products for menopausal women are soy milk, tempeh, miso and tofu.
+Research studies have indicated that the most beneficial soy products for menopausal women are soy milk, tempeh, miso, and tofu.
 Soy isoflavone supplements have also been shown to be beneficial in alleviating menopausal symptoms.

 What Can Soy Offer Women in Menopause?